VirtualBrainLab/ephys-probe-spec/README.md

 ## Probe Insertion

 A probe insertion describes the position of the tip of a probe and its angles within a reference atlas.
-The (ap, ml, dv) coordinates will be relative to the calibration coordinate in the reference-atlas and atlas-transform.
+The (ap, ml, dv) coordinates and positive directions will be relative to the calibration coordinate and axes defined by the reference-atlas and atlas-transform.
 A (yaw, pitch, roll) of (0,0,0) is a probe pointing down (ventral) with its electrode sites facing forward (anterior).
+Positive yaw rotates clockwise, positive pitch brings the probe up toward horizontal, and positive roll rotates clockwise.
+A blank atlas-transform means the insertion is defined the reference atlas space.

 Example shown is the IBL repeated site.